luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

         .lock()

 require method name.
-Note: jQuery uses 'not' and 'has' as method names, so here we take any token, and check if it's valid identifier
+Note: jQuery uses 'not' and 'has' as method names, so here we take any token, and check if it's a valid identifier

         //.name = .req('IDENTIFIER')
-        .name = .lexer.token.value
+        var name = .lexer.token.value

-        var p = PMREX.whileRanges(.name,0,"a-zA-Z$_") //start with one or more letters if p>=0, p = PMREX.whileRanges(.name,p,"0-9a-zA-Z$_") //can have numbers if p < .name.length, .throwError 'invalid method name: "#{.name}"'
+        var p = PMREX.whileRanges(name,0,"a-zA-Z$_") //start with one or more letters if p>=0, p = PMREX.whileRanges(name,p,"0-9a-zA-Z$_") //can have numbers if p < name.length, .throwError 'invalid method name: "#{name}"'

+        .name = name
         .lexer.nextToken

 now parse parameters and body (as with any function)